apache/yetus/asf-site-src/source/documentation/in-progress/precommit/plugins/detsecrets.html.md

 # Docker Notes

+While the original project came from Yelp, the IBM version is provided due to instability with the Yelp version.
-Currently, the Yelp version is provided but that may change in the future depending upon how the project shakes out.
+That may change in the future depending upon how the project shakes out.

 # Developer Notes